MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 Built into Modern SharePoint and Microsoft Lists and Libraries are some powerful filtering and sorting query string URLs.
 Below are some examples.

 >[!TIP]
 > While the syntax here will help show you the way, you can also build and discover your own query string URLs by using the View's filtering pane.
-As you check boxes for columns in the pane, observe how the URL changes.
+As you toggle boxes for columns in the pane, observe how the URL changes.
 These query string URLs are bookmarkable and sharable!

 ### Sort List and Library views in SharePoint and Microsoft Lists